 Nikki grew up in Dover, New Hampshire and attended the University of New Hampshire, earning a degree in psychology and educational studies.
 After graduating from college, she served as a corps member at City Year New Hampshire in Henry Wilson Elementary School.
 She went on to complete a second year of service with City Year Washington D.C. on the civic engagement team and served as an Impact Manager.
 She is excited to be back in her home state to support the great work happening in the Manchester community.
 Outside of City Year, Nikki enjoys spending time with friends and family, playing/watching sports, reading nonfiction books, bringing her dog on adventures, and being in nature.

 Jen (Hallee) Little has over 15 years of experience in non-profit management, event planning, and community engagement.
 After two years of AmeriCorps service with City Year New Hampshire, serving in Dover and Nashua, Jen stayed on staff to help improve service capacity and volunteer engagement throughout New Hampshire.
 She then worked at Southern New Hampshire University in Institutional Advancement helping to grow the alumni community and engage them in giving back to the university.
 Most recently, Jen was the Executive Director of Calling All Crows, a non-profit working to bring service and activism to live music events by engaging fans through outreach at shows, pre-show service projects, and alternative break trips along tours.
-Now as the Development Director, Jen leads on fundraising, event planning and external affairs for City Year New Hampshire.
+Jen returned to City Year New Hampshire initially to serve as the Development Director, leading on fundraising, event planning and external affairs, and is now the Chief of Staff.